tarantool/tarantool/doc/sphinx/book/box/box_index.rst

         :param table options: options list for create_index().
         :return: nil

-        :except: If index-name doesn't exist.
-        :except: The first index cannot be changed to {unique = false}.
-        :except: The alter function is only applicable for the memtx storage engine.
+        Possible errors: Index does not exist, or the first index cannot be changed to {unique = false}, or the alter function is only applicable for the memtx storage engine.

         EXAMPLE